mikros-dev/protoc-gen-mikros-extensions/docs/addons.md

 We call these new features as `addons` here.

-They provide the developer an easy way to add custom templates (for generated code) and annotations (protobuf annotations).
+They provide the developer an (almost) easy way to add custom templates (for generated code) and annotations (protobuf annotations).

 ## Creating a new addon